NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_02_PP_C++_Intro.md

 	- Write a program that reads a nonnegative integer and computes and prints its factorial.
 	- Write a program that estimates the value of the mathematical constant e by using the formula: (Prompt the user for the desired accuracy of e (i.e., the number of terms in the summa-tion). e = 1 + 1/1! + 1/2! + 1/3! + …
+- PP11 :- &nbsp;Write a program that calculates and prints the sum of the integers from 1 to 10.
+Use the while statement to loop through the calculation and increment statements.
+The loop should terminate when the value of x becomes 11.

+- PP12 :- &nbsp;  Develop a C++ program that uses a while statement to input the miles driven and gallons used for each trip.
+The program should calculate and display the miles per gallon obtained for each trip and print the average miles per gallon obtained for all trips.
+Also Print the total millage driven and the total gallons used as shown below.

+    	Enter miles driven (-1 to quit): 287 Enter gallons used: 13		MPG this trip : 22.076923		Total MPG     : 22.076923
+		Total Millage : 287
+		Total Gallons : 13		Enter miles driven (-1 to quit): 200 Enter gallons used: 10		MPG this trip : 20.000000		Total MPG     : 21.173913		Total Millage : 487
+		Total Gallons : 23		Enter the miles driven (-1 to quit): 120 Enter gallons used: 5		MPG this trip : 24.000000		Total MPG     : 21.678571
+		Total Millage : 607
+		Total Gallons : 28		Enter the miles used (-1 to quit): -1